About us

 I love that line dancing has given me the opportunity to meet lots of people that I am proud to say have become my friends.
 I am number 2 at Childers Country Line Dancers and step up every now and again to teach.

-Teigan Oliver (Bundaberg)
+Teigan Sauer (Bundaberg)

 I have been dancing ever since I can remember with Childers Country Line Dancers, I have grown up in and around Line Dancing.
 It truly has shaped my life.